cberardi4/Programming-Languages/String-Rewriting.md

 - Can one reduce ba to abbaababbab?
 No.

+> How do you know?
+Can you say why this is the correct answer?

 - Can one reduce ba to abbaababbaba?
 Yes (equal number of a’s to b’s).